Unleashed2015/BigDecisions/README.md

 Live url: [https://asheshwor.shinyapps.io/bigDecisions](https://asheshwor.shinyapps.io/bigDecisions)

-If you have RStudion and Shiny installed, use the following command to run the app:
+If you have RStudio and Shiny installed, you can use the following command to run the app:

 ```R
 shiny::runGitHub('BigDecisions', 'Unleashed2015')